lm3nitro/Projects/Proxy/mitmproxy/mitmproxy.md

 ![Pasted image 20240605001736](https://github.com/lm3nitro/Projects/assets/55665256/c8be1c54-5f9c-44ea-bc83-74d7b5fcde2a)

 mitmproxy is an open-source tool that serves as a Man-in-the-Middle (MITM) proxy specifically designed for intercepting, inspecting, modifying, and replaying web traffic.
-It is your swiss-army knife for debugging, testing, privacy measurements, and penetration testing.
+This is a swiss-army knife for debugging, testing, privacy measurements, and penetration testing.
 It can be used to intercept, inspect, modify and replay web traffic such as HTTP/1, HTTP/2, WebSockets, or any other SSL/TLS-protected protocols.
 Below are some of its key features:

 + Traffic Interception
 + Decryption